didoesdigital/steno-dictionaries/README.md

 ## Australian English Dictionaries

-There are used to be two Australian English companion dictionaries, each intended to be used in combination with the default Plover dictionary.
+There used to be two Australian English companion dictionaries, each intended to be used in combination with the default Plover dictionary.
 There's now only 1.

 ~~One overrides the default briefs with Australian variations, and also includes Australian prefixes, suffixes, alternative spellings, and vocabulary.
 To use this dictionary, copy the [`dict-en-AU.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/dict-en-AU.json) file into your dictionary folder and add it to your Plover config after the default Plover dictionary so that it overrides default Plover briefs.~~ If you want something like this, copy the current [`dict-en-AU-with-extra-stroke.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/dict-en-AU-with-extra-stroke.json) and remove the trailing `/A*U` from each outline.